 A medical exam may show muscle weakness.
 There may also be problems with blood pressure and heart rate.
 These are functions that are controlled automatically by the nervous system.
 The examination may also show that reflexes such as the ankle or knee jerk are decreased or missing.

 There may be signs of decreased breathing caused by paralysis of the breathing muscles.

 There is no cure for GBS.
 Treatment is aimed at reducing symptoms, treating complications, and speeding up recovery.

 When symptoms are severe, treatment in the hospital will be needed.
-There, breathing support will likely be given.
+Breathing support will likely be given.

-Seek immediate medical help if you have any of the following symptoms:
+Seek medical help right away if you have any of these symptoms: